 Thankfully, she fell in love with Portugal and its people immediately.
 As we drove from Lisbon to Porto and back we stopped at many lovely towns and villages as we thought about the possibility of moving to Portugal.

 Fast forward to the beginning of 2020.
 We started doing some serious research (by we I mean Diana) on what it would take to move to Portugal.
-We joined Facebook Groups, like Americans and FriendsPT, which provide wonderful resources and a place to ask tons of questions.
+We joined many Facebook Groups, like Americans and FriendsPT, which provide wonderful resources and a place to ask tons of questions.
 We talked to our ex-pat friends who lived in other countries.
 When COVID hit we didn’t know what that would mean for our business, for travel in general, and for the possibility of moving abroad.

 We slowed down our research and focused on staying safe and taking care of each other.
 Portugal never left our minds or our conversations.
 Anyone who regularly participates in our weekly Twitter chat #FoodTravelChat on Wednesdays became used to our many answers that were favorites from Portugal.
 Photos of pasteis de natas, limpets, octopus, and beaches filled our social media feeds.